Freaku17/BombSquad-Mods-byFreaku/README.md

 - 👋 Hi, My discord: @[Just] Freak#4999
-- ❤️ Learning Python, All my Mods can be found here (BombSquad v1.6+)
+- ❤️ Learning Python, All my Mods can be found here (BombSquad v1.6+ [Soon updating all mods for v1.7+])
 - 🔥 Download my mods (turn on Desktop site if you're on mobile) and press Green color [Code] in top right and download Zip.
 Extract and copy paste *the files* in your BombSquad folder.